odooaktiv/EmployeeBirthdayGreetings/employee_birthday_greetings/README.md

 Installation
 ============
-* Install the Application => Apps -> Employee Birthday Mail (Technical Name: employee_birthday_mail)
+* Install the Application => Apps -> Employee Birthday Greetings (Technical Name: employee_birthday_greetings)

-Employee Birthday Mail
+Employee Birthday Greetings
 ==================================
-* This module will help to sent an automated Birthday Mail to the Birthday employee if it's Birth Date is set in the Contact Form.
+* This module will help to sent an automated Birthday Greetings to the Birthday employee if it's Birth Date is set in the Contact Form.
 * This module also helps the user to customize the email format.

 Steps